Monthly Bookmarks –

 4. The Book I’ve Recently Been Recommending

-According to the authors of Play Bigger, they claim that “The most exciting companies sell us something different“.
+The authors of Play Bigger claim that “The most exciting companies sell us something different“.

 They replace our current point of view on the world with a new point of view.
 They make what came before seem outdated, clunky, inefficient, costly, or painful.